knownstranger-Tapasya/compounded-word/README.md

 5.Find the longest and second-longest compound words from the set.

+Contributing:
+Contributions are welcome.
+If you'd like to improve this program, please follow these steps:

+1.Fork the repository.

+2.Create a new branch for your feature or bug fix.

+3.Make your changes and commit them.

+4.Create a pull request.

 License:
 This project is licensed under the MIT License - see the LICENSE file for details.